turingschool/front-end-curriculum/lessons/module-2/build-processes-with-npm-webpack.md

 <div class="discuss">
   <h4>In Your Notebook</h4>
-  <p>Take a look at the files and directory structure of [this repo](https://github.com/mozilla/normandy).
-What are some things that seem new to you?
+  <p>Take a look at the files and directory structure of <a href="https://github.com/mozilla/normandy" target="_blank">this repo</a> What are some things that seem new to you?
 Can you decipher what type of file each directory holds?
 Why are so many files prefixed with a dot?</p>
 </div>

 You can expect the apps you work on in the future to be much closer to this size and structure than the simple 5-file, 3-folder structure you've started out with.
 It's important that we feel comfortable navigating large codebases and understand the how and why they require the complexity that we see here.